axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/task-item-details.rst

    ..

--  After applied above example xhtml code and PORTAL_TASK_DETAILS.json to your custom page, the custom panels will display as below
+-  After applied above **example** xhtml code and value of variables.PORTAL_TASK_DETAILS to your custom page, the custom panels will display as below

    |task-customized-new-style|